kosl/ihipp-examples/docs/week4.md

 ### Contiguous Data

-The is the simplest derived datatype as it consists of a number of contiguous items of the same datatype.
+This is the simplest derived datatype as it consists of a number of contiguous items of the same datatype.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/D3P2S8.png)